Gaussian lower bound for the FIN diffusion

 \section{Abstract}

-We establish an annealed sub-Gaussian lower bound for the transition kernel of the one-dimensional, symmetric Bouchaud trap model using the Ray-Knight description of the local time of a one-dimensional Brownian motion.
-Using the same ideas we also prove the corresponding result for the FIN diffusion.
+We establish a sub-Gaussian lower bound for the transition kernel of the one-dimensional, symmetric Bouchaud trap model, which provides a positive answer to the behavior predicted by Bertin and Bouchaud in \cite{bertin}.
+The proof rests on the Ray-Knight description of the local time of a one-dimensional Brownian motion.
+Using the same ideas we also prove the corresponding result for the FIN singular diffusion.

 { {\it 2000 Mathematics Subject Classification.} 60J55, 60K37.